MalifaciousGames/Mali-s-Macros/a-macro/a-macro.md

 | Prepend | `<<prep>>`|
 | Append | `<<app>>` |

-These need to be supplied with one or multiple comma-separated selectors.
+These can be supplied with one or multiple comma-separated selectors.
+If none is given, the link's immediate parent will serve as a target.

 ```html
 <div id='box'>Contents</div>